nicklafferty/craftycody/content/crafts/diy-updating-our-laundry-room-door.md

 Anyway, we knew we wanted a simple design and scoured through countless sites trying to find the right one.
 We finally settled on this [palm frond from Cutting Edge Stencils](https://www.cuttingedgestencils.com/palm-leaf-stencil-tropical-wallpaper-stencils.html).
 We liked the example picture so much that we decided to do something similar on our door.

+When the stencil came in, it also came with a few bonus stencils.
+There was a border one, a rhino, and a cat.
+We lost our cat to cancer about a year prior so I thought it would be cute to put the cat stencil on the other side as a little nod to her.

 As I've said, I bought a brilliant shade of emerald for the door, but also got a dark green for one of the fronds as well as gold for the other.

+Painting the door was simple enough.
+I taped around the trim and took off the little latch that all pocket doors have.
+I spray-painted that black and left it to dry outside.
+If I remember correctly, the door took about two coats to be covered completely.

+I had never worked with stencils before and I was slightly intimidated about the size of this one.
+I started with the dark green leaf by sliding the stencil into the door gap and taping with painter's tape.
+Once you start, the paint itself also helps hold the stencil in place.
+The dark green went on easily and I had no trouble peeling the stencil off when I was done.

+Then came the gold frond.
 I do want to make a note that this gold paint is a nightmare.
 It sounds dramatic, but it's true.
 It's incredibly thick, like pancake batter, and it was difficult to peel the stencil off without peeling all the paint off with it.
 I had to be careful.

-When the stencil came in, it also came with a few bonus stencils.
-There was a border one, a rhino, and a cat.
-We lost our cat to cancer about a year prior so I thought it would be cute to put the cat stencil on the other side as a little nod to her.